Tracking Student Progress

 Contacting Us

 If you wish to discuss your child's attainment in a recent assessment, or their latest Progress Review report, please contact their teacher for the subject concerned in the first instance.
 This will be visible on the GO 4 Schools website or on your child's report.
-Alternatively, you can make an appointment with your child's teachers at one of our Parental Engagement Evenings.
+Alternatively, you can make an appointment with your child's teachers at one of our Progress Evenings.

 If you have broader concerns about your child, please contact their mentor.
 They may then refer your concerns to the relevant Pastoral Manager or Head of Faculty.